chain4travel/camino-docs/docs/apps/nodes/set-up-node-with-docker.md

 services:
   camino-columbus:
-    image: c4tplatform/caminogo:v0.1.0
+    image: c4tplatform/camino-node:v0.1.0
     ports:
       - 9650:9650
       - 9651:9651
     volumes:
-      - ./caminogo-data:/root/.caminogo
+      - ./camino-data:/root/.caminogo
-    command: [ "./caminogo", "--network-id=columbus" , "--http-host=0.0.0.0" ]
+    command: [ "./camino-node", "--network-id=columbus" , "--http-host=0.0.0.0" ]
 ```

-With this docker-compose config a CaminoGo Node is started as part of the Public Testnet Columbus and will have the HTTP/RPC API reachable not only from localhost but also from the outside with its standard-port `9650`.
+With this docker-compose config a Camino-Node Node is started as part of the Public Testnet Columbus and will have the HTTP/RPC API reachable not only from localhost but also from the outside with its standard-port `9650`.

 The reference how to use docker-compose can be found [here](https://docs.docker.com/compose/reference/) and the possible content of a docker-compose file can be found [here](https://docs.docker.com/compose/compose-file/).